kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

     ```bash
     git fetch upstream
-    git checkout --no-track -b release-{RELEASE} upstream/master
+    git checkout --no-track -b release-{RELEASE} upstream/main
     git push -u upstream release-{RELEASE}
     ```

 ### kyma-project/test-infra

-#### Update the jobs on master branch
+#### Update the jobs on the main branch

-1. Create a PR to `master` containing the following changes to create the new job definitions:
+1. Create a PR to `main` containing the following changes to create the new job definitions:

     1. Open `templates/config.yaml`
     2. Add the new release to `global.releases`.
 Remove the oldest release on the list.